one-among-us/about-site/content/en/about.md

 ### <OAUIcons group="05"/> Resources

 We started on 2022 December 11 and joined One Among Us on May 2023.
-We collect information on community resources and develop [neo-RLEwiki](https://rle.oau.app).
+We collect information on community resources and develop [neo-RLEwiki](https://rle.oau.app) and [uce.life](https://uce.life).

 ### <OAUIcons group="06"/> FOSS